tek/hix/readme.md

 derivations, making it possible to build and run the `spaceship` package with the commands:

 ```
-nix run .#gen-cabal
+nix run path:.#gen-cabal
-nix build .#spaceship
+nix build path:.#spaceship
-nix run .#spaceship
+nix run path:.#spaceship
 ```

-The first command is not necessary if you provide the Cabal file yourself.
+The first command is not necessary if you provide the Cabal file yourself, and `path:` is optional if you add all files to git before running (or don't use git).

-Furthermore, the set `apps`, which is consulted by `nix run`, is populated with several tools, like a `ghcid` launcher.
+Additionally, the set `apps`, which is consulted by `nix run`, is populated with several tools, like a `ghcid` launcher.
 This app allows the developer to run arbitrary functions in GHCi, instantly recompiling and re-executing on every change.
 For example, the function `main` from the module `Main` in the directory `app` in the package at the root directory